-- We found that the practice ethos was to provide patient centred dental care in a relaxed and friendly environment. - Strong and effective leadership was provided by the principal dentist who was supported by an empowered practice manager. - Staff had been trained to handle emergencies and appropriate medicines and life-saving equipment was readily available in accordance with current guidelines. - The practice appeared clean and well maintained. - Infection control procedures were robust and the practice followed published guidance.
+- We found that the practice ethos was to provide patient centred dental care in a relaxed and friendly environment. - Effective leadership was provided by senior clinicians and a trio of empowered practice managers. - Staff had been trained to handle emergencies and appropriate medicines and life-saving equipment was readily available in accordance with current guidelines. - The practice appeared clean and well maintained. - There was appropriate equipment for staff to undertake their duties, and equipment was well maintained. - Infection control procedures were robust and the practice followed published guidance. - The practice had a safeguarding lead with effective processes in place for safeguarding adults and children living in vulnerable circumstances. - There was a process in place for the reporting and shared learning when untoward incidents occurred in the practice. - Dentists provided dental care in accordance with current professional and National Institute for Care Excellence (NICE) guidelines. - Conscious sedation was carried out in accordance with current guidelines.

-- The practice had a safeguarding lead with effective processes in place for safeguarding adults and children living in vulnerable circumstances. - There was a process in place for the reporting and shared learning when untoward incidents occurred in the practice. - Dentists provided dental care in accordance with current professional and National Institute for Care Excellence (NICE) guidelines. - The service was aware of the needs of the local population and took these into account in how the practice was run. - Patients could access treatment and urgent and emergency care when required. - Staff recruitment files were organised and complete. - Staff had received training appropriate to their roles and were supported in their continued professional development (CPD) by the principal dentist. - Staff we spoke with felt well supported by the principal dentist and were committed to providing a quality service to their patients. - Information from 16 completed Care Quality Commission (CQC) comment cards gave us a positive picture of a friendly, caring, professional and high quality service.
+- The service was aware of the needs of the local population and took these into account in how the practice was run. - Patients could access treatment and urgent and emergency care when required. - Staff received training appropriate to their roles and were supported in their continued professional development (CPD) by the company. - Staff we spoke with felt well supported by the senior clinicians and practice managers and were committed to providing a quality service to their patients. - Information from 47 completed Care Quality Commission (CQC) comment cards gave us a positive picture of a friendly, caring, professional and high quality service.